the-value-crew/nepse-api/Readme.md

 ## How does it work

 Nepse operates Sunday to Thursday, from 11:00 AM - 3:00 PM.
-Each day last 7 days' date is scraped at 10:00 AM, 3:05 PM, and 12:00(midnight).
-Since Nepse's server crashes frequently, scraping last 7 days' data till today; multiple times a day; seems good approach.
+Each day last 7 days' data is scraped at 10:00 AM, 3:05 PM, and 12:00(midnight).
+Since Nepse's server crashes frequently, scraping last 7 days' data till today, multiple times a day, seems good approach.

 ## Todos
 - [ ] Split large JSON files into smaller chunks for lighter API response